-A guide for people in bigger and differently-abled bodies: Fat Travelers Can Go Too!
+A bigger body doesn’t have to slow you down: Fat Travelers Can Go Too!

 By Lacey-Jade Christie

 Hawaii is the travel destination gift that just keeps on giving.

 From the bustling beaches of Oahu to the secluded forests and volcanoes of Big Island, there really is something for everyone, even if you live in a bigger body or are differently-abled.

 Traveling in a bigger body or with extra mobility requirements is definitely achievable and should not hold you back.
 Everyone should be able to travel and experience everything that the world has to offer.